JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 iterator1.next(); // { value: 2, done: false }
 ```

-This is a rather contrived example, but in practice it is not uncommon to iterate over the same data source concurrently, applying asynchronous processing to each value between iterations. [co](https://github.com/tj/co) and [koa](http://koajs.com/) are good examples of this, although they use generators which return iterators by being called directly (instead of having a `[Symbol.iterator]` method).
+This is a very contrived example, but in practice it is not uncommon to iterate over the same data source concurrently, applying asynchronous processing to each value between iterations.
+[Koa](http://koajs.com/) and [co](https://github.com/tj/co) are good examples of this, although they use generators which return iterators by being called directly (instead of having a `[Symbol.iterator]` method).

 #### Q. Why iterators' `next` method returns a data structure?
 Couldn't it return just the value?

 In the initial iterators design, the `next` method indeed did only return the value.
 But then, how would you know when the iterator has been exhausted?
 It was nothing pretty: the `next` method would have to throw an error to signal completion.
 That means all calls to `next` would have to be wrapped in a `try/catch` block, which was plainly terrible.

-Hence, to avoid littering iterator consumption code with `try/catch` everywhere and to avoid a bizarre iterator completion signaling mechanism, we settled with the `next` method returning an object with `value` and `done` properties.
+In order to avoid littering iterator consumption code with `try/catch` everywhere, as well as to avoid a bizarre iterator completion signaling mechanism, we settled with the `next` method returning an object with `value` and `done` properties.

 #### Q. Why does it seem that the last iterator result value is ignored?